carpentries-incubator/managing-computational-projects/_episodes/08-implementation.md

 ## Project Management Tools

+In the previous chapters, we have already discussed practices that enable the effective management of projects.
+We discussed the importance and best practices for setting up shared resources; defining the project's vision, mission and roadmap; managing resources; versioning and tracking progress.

+It is important to communicate tasks and responsibilities to different stakeholders of the project.
+However, what is even more important is to allow all members to understand where in the entire project their tasks fit and how they can track the progress of the entire project.
+Project management tools such as Kanban provide a visual overview of the tasks, their status (to do, in progress, done) and the people responsible for them.
+These tasks are visualised on a digital board where different columns can present different statuses, different task groups or priorities.

+Some tools that are popular among research community is [Asana](https://asana.com/), [Trello](https://trello.com/en-GB), [Todoist](https://blog.doist.com/todoist-project-management/) and [Notion](https://www.notion.so/).

-Researchers who already use Github/GitLab to store and version control their projects can use several online features for project management.
+For computational projects, researchers already use online repositories on Github/GitLab to store and version control their projects.
+They can use several advanced features on these platforms for project management.

+### GitHub for Project Management

 **Issue** is a GitHub integrated feature that allows everyone to track the project's progress on GitHub.
 Similar to a 'To-Do List', issues can be anything from a project milestone (releasing an R package, submitting to an online data repository, a working simulation) but also specific issues with code (fixing a bug, adding a function, updating tests).